 In the previous example of the cmake_installer recipe, even if the cmake_installer package doesn't declare the self.env_info.path variable, using the virtualrunenv generator, the bin folder of the package will be available in the PATH.
-So after activating the virtual environment we could just run cmake and we will be executing the cmake of the package.
+So after activating the virtual environment we could just run cmake in order to execute the package's cmake.